sfiala2/498_NO2_Pred/manuscript.md

 ### 2.3.2 Neural Networks
 Artificial neural networks are based on the design philosophy of the neural connections in our brain.
 They consist of a group of interconnected nodes joined through edges.
 The edges transmit the signals (which in a machine learning model would be a real number) from one neuron to another just like a synapse functions in a brain.
 A typical neural network has many layers.
 Each layer is composed of a set of neurons and each layer transforms and processes data in a different way based on the hyperparameters of the model.

 There are different kinds of neural networks.
-The most commonly used of which are:

-&1.
-Feed Forward Neural Network
+The most commonly used of which are Feed Forward Neural Network, Convolutional Neural Network (CNN), Recurrent Neural Network (RNN), Long-short term memory neural network (LSTM), Gated Recurrent Unit (GRU).

-&2.
-Convolutional Neural Network (CNN)

-&3.
-Recurrent Neural Network (RNN)

-&4.
-Long-short term memory neural network (LSTM)

-&5.
-Gated Recurrent Unit (GRU)

 There are several other advanced ones such as General Adversarial Networks, Auto-encoders and Deep Belief Neural networks.
-However, we restrict our discussion to the five types listed above.
+However, we restrict our discussion to the five types listed here.

 We will first discuss, briefly, the CNN, RNN, LSTM and GRU before moving on to the Feed formal neural network which is the neural network model used in this project.